xksteven/xksteven.github.io/resources/resume.md

 ### Professional History

-**The Center for AI Safety** *Research Engineer/Reliability Engineer* **May 2022 to present**
+**The Center for AI Safety (CAIS)** *Research Engineer/Reliability Engineer* **May 2022 to present**
-    Research Engineer responsibilities: Data collection and using huggingface for model fine-tuning and evaluation.
-Managed small teams on a adversarial examples project and other safety projects.
+    Research Engineer responsibilities: Data collection and evaluation of huggingface models, as well as fine-tuning.
+Managed small teams on various safety research projects.
     Reliability Engineer responsibilities: Set up technical procedures and infrastructure for the company such as github actions and formalizing code review processes.
-Contract negotiations with several cloud providers, and architecting the design for the cloud infrastructure.
+Set up the [CAIS compute cluster](https://www.safe.ai/work/compute-cluster) now used by over 300 users to do safety reseach.
     **Github, Kubernetes (K8s), python**

 **SpaceX** *Software Engineer II* **Februrary 2021 to May 2022**